fewrux/grrs/README.md

 # grrs

-<strong>grrs</strong> is a CLI search tool implemented in <strong>Rust</strong>.
+<strong>grrs</strong> is a command-line search tool implemented in <strong>Rust</strong>.
 It allows you to search for a pattern in a file and display the lines that contain it.

 <br>